 Having the small figurine was very valuable since it was easier us to view the 3D nature of the structure.

-Which turns this into a great STEM project too:
+Let your kids do the math here -- which turns this into a great STEM project too!

 Any sheet of newspaper can be rolled into three sizes --